Golden Age of Comic Books: Post-war and shift from superheroes

 In 1946, DC Comics' Superboy, Aquaman and Green Arrow were switched from More Fun Comics into Adventure Comics so More Fun could focus on humor.
 In 1948 All-American Comics, featuring Green Lantern, Johnny Thunder and Dr. Mid-Nite, was replaced with All-American Western.
-The following year, Flash Comics and Green Lantern were cancelled.
+The following year, Flash Comics and Green Lantern were canceled.
 In 1951 All Star Comics, featuring the Justice Society of America, became All-Star Western.
 The next year Star Spangled Comics, featuring Robin, was retitled Star Spangled War Stories.
-Sensation Comics, featuring Wonder Woman, was cancelled in 1953.
+Sensation Comics, featuring Wonder Woman, was canceled in 1953.
 The only superhero comics published continuously through the entire 1950s were Action Comics, Adventure Comics, Batman, Detective Comics, Superboy, Superman, Wonder Woman and World's Finest Comics.
 Plastic Man appeared in Quality Comics' Police Comics until 1950, when its focus switched to detective stories; his solo title continued bimonthly until issue 52, cover-dated February 1955.

 Timely Comics' The Human Torch was canceled with issue #35 (March 1949) and Marvel Mystery Comics, featuring the Human Torch, with issue #93 (Aug.
 1949) became the horror comic Marvel Tales.
-Sub-Mariner Comics was cancelled with issue #42 (June 1949) and Captain America Comics, by then Captain America's Weird Tales, with #75 (Feb.
+Sub-Mariner Comics was canceled with issue #42 (June 1949) and Captain America Comics, by then Captain America's Weird Tales, with #75 (Feb.
 1950).
-Harvey Comics' Black Cat was cancelled in 1951 and rebooted as a horror comic later that year—the title would change to Black Cat Mystery, Black Cat Mystic, and eventually Black Cat Western for the final two issues, which included Black Cat stories.
+Harvey Comics' Black Cat was canceled in 1951 and rebooted as a horror comic later that year—the title would change to Black Cat Mystery, Black Cat Mystic, and eventually Black Cat Western for the final two issues, which included Black Cat stories.
 Lev Gleason Publications' Daredevil was edged out of his title by the Little Wise Guys in 1950.
-Fawcett Comics' Whiz Comics, Master Comics and Captain Marvel Adventures were cancelled in 1953, and The Marvel Family was cancelled the following year.
-The Silver Age of Comic Books is generally recognized as beginning with the debut of the first successful new superhero since the Golden Age, DC Comics' new Flash, in Showcase #4 (Oct.
-1956).
+Fawcett Comics' Whiz Comics, Master Comics and Captain Marvel Adventures were canceled in 1953, and The Marvel Family was canceled the following year.

+Also during this period, the mass media with the advent of television were forcing media companies to put out comics that reflected the popular culture of the time period.
+Comic books focused on space, mystery, and suspense that television and other forms of media were turning to in the march toward scientific progress.

+According to historian Michael A. Amundson, appealing comic-book characters helped ease young readers' fear of nuclear war and neutralize anxiety about the questions posed by atomic power.
+It was during this period that long-running humor comics debuted, including EC Comics' series Mad and Dell's series Uncle Scrooge (both in 1952).